 Seeds Depending on your choice of vegetable gardening, you can grow pepper plants from seeds or starter plants.

-Starter plants can be purchased at you local nursery, Lowes garden center, or Home Depot garden center.
+Starter plants can be purchased at you local nursery, Lowe's Garden Center, or Home Depot.
 The drawback using this option is the lack of variety of pepper plants as well as their general health.
-You also have to be particularly careful not to purchase a diseased plant or one harboring pests.
+You also have to be particularly careful not to purchase a diseased plant or one harbouring pests.
 However, if you feel your are certain as to the quality, health and choice of the pepper plant you want to purchase and it pasts the bug free test, then growing peppers from starter plants will give your plants a head start early in the garden season.

 Growing peppers from seeds does take a little longer and a little more patience, but you have control as to the variety of pepper you wish to plant and you know you're not introducing any garden pests or disease from your seeds to other vegetable plants you may also intend to grow.